percwg/perc-wg/double/draft-ietf-perc-double.md

   by a Media Distributor.

-# Cryptographic Contexts
+# Cryptographic Context

-This specification uses two cryptographic contexts: an inner (end-to-end) context that is used by endpoints that originate and consume media to ensure the integrity of media end-to-end, and an outer (hop-by-hop) context that is used between endpoints and Media Distributors to ensure the integrity of media over a single hop and to enable a Media Distributor to modify certain RTP header fields.
-RTCP is also encrypted using the hop-by-hop cryptographic context.
-The RECOMMENDED cipher for the hop-by-hop and end-to-end contexts is AES-GCM.
+This specification uses a cryptographic context with two parts: an inner (end-to-end) part that is used by endpoints that originate and consume media to ensure the integrity of media end-to-end, and an outer (hop-by-hop) part that is used between endpoints and Media Distributors to ensure the integrity of media over a single hop and to enable a Media Distributor to modify certain RTP header fields.
+RTCP is also handled using the hop-by-hop cryptographic part.
+The RECOMMENDED cipher for the hop-by-hop and end-to-end algorithm is AES-GCM.
 Other combinations of SRTP ciphers that support the procedures in this document can be added to the IANA registry.

-The keys and salt for these contexts are generated with the following
+The keys and salt for these algorithms are generated with the following
 steps:

 * Generate key and salt values of the length required for the combined